cristoper/sinterbot/README.md

 Santa E: user5@email.tld
 ```

 The format is `Name: emailaddress`.
-Only the email addresses need to be unique.
+Only the email addresses needs to be unique.

 Then run `sinterbot derange` to compute a valid assignment and save it to the config file: